DTEX CUSTOMER SUPPORT SERVICES

 SOFTWARE UPDATES AND UPGRADES

 DTEX will provide updates and/or upgrades to the Software that are commercially released during the term of the Agreement for no additional license fees; however, any installation, education, training or other services provided by DTEX may be subject to additional charges.
 Software updates and upgrades do not include any new Software modules that DTEX may from time to time introduce and market generally as a distinct licensed product (as may be indicated by DTEX’s designation of a new version number), which DTEX may make available to customers at an additional cost under a separate Order Form.
 Software updates and upgrades may not include or accommodate customized Software.
-DTEX will provide Support Services for the current Software release and one prior version of the Software (“Supported Versions”).
-DTEX is not obligated to provide Support Services for Software versions that are not Supported Versions or for problems or errors caused by or related to customized Software, or the addition of, or integration with, incompatible equipment/software; provided, however, that DTEX may, at its option, provide such support on a chargeable basis.
-New Software updates and upgrades are subject to the terms and conditions of the Support Services document.
-If a customer’s Support Services are terminated for any reason, the customer will not be entitled to any further Software updates or upgrades until Support Services are reinstated and the customer pays any applicable reinstatement fee.
-Nothing in this Support Services document obligates DTEX to develop or create Software updates or upgrades.
+DTEX will provide Support for Software releases until their End of Support (EOSP) date, as defined in the DTEX End of Life Policy (“Supported Versions”).
+DTEX is not obligated to provide Support for Software versions that are not Supported Versions or for problems or errors caused by or related to customized Software, or the addition of, or integration with, incompatible equipment/software; provided, however, that DTEX may, at its option, provide such support on a chargeable basis.
+If a customer’s Support entitlements are terminated for any reason, the customer will not be entitled to any further Software updates or upgrades until Support is reinstated and the customer pays any applicable reinstatement fee.
+Nothing in this Support Policy obligates DTEX to develop or create Software updates or upgrades.

-DTEX has no support or maintenance obligations with respect to (i) any Software that has been subject to misuse, failure to comply with applicable operating instructions, improper installation, repair alteration or damage, whether by the customer, by users or by third parties for which the customer is responsible, or (ii) any Software with respect to which the customer has failed to install the most recent Software release that, in the opinion of DTEX, would address the subject of the maintenance support issues raised by the customer.
+DTEX has no support or maintenance obligations with respect to (i) any Software that has been subject to misuse, failure to comply with applicable operating instructions, improper installation, repair alteration or damage, whether by the customer, by users or by third parties for which the customer is responsible, (ii) any Software with respect to which the customer has failed to install the most recent Software release that, in the opinion of DTEX, would address the subject of the maintenance support issues raised by the customer, or (iii) Software that has been subject to misuse or tampering by a non-authorized third party in the case of self-hosted customers.

 SEVERITY LEVEL CLASSIFICATIONS, TARGETED RESPONSE AND RESOLUTION TIMES

-DTEX will assign Severity levels and targeted response and resolution times in accordance with their current Support Services policies, together with a customer escalation process to facilitate unresolved customer issues.
-For DTEX Services customer originated deliverables the Severity Levels and Response/Resolution times in Tables 2 and 3 below will apply.
-DTEX originated deliverables will be provided based on the cadence outlined in your Service Description.
+DTEX will assign Severity levels and targeted response and resolution times in accordance with the current Support Policy, together with a customer escalation process to facilitate unresolved customer issues.
+For customers with i3 Services, customer requests are subject to the Severity Levels and Response/Resolution times in Tables 2 and 3 below.
+DTEX originated deliverables will be provided based on the cadence outlined in the associated Service Description.
 The current DTEX Support Services severity level classifications and response and resolution policies are indicated in Tables 1 and 3 below.
 DTEX reserves the right to review and change these policies from time to time.

 Table 1.
 Software Support Severity Levels